bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/05_EAR.rst

 This trace can be analyzed with both EAR cfgs and COMPSs cfgs files in Paraver.
-However, in order to improve the correlation between tasks and energy behaviour, we provide specific Paraver cfg files:
+However, in order to improve the correlation between tasks and energy behavior, we provide specific Paraver cfg files:

 .. code-block:: console